qaspen-python/psqlpy-docs/src/usage/blacksheep.md

 ---
-title: Blacksheep Usage
+title: Blacksheep
 ---

 There is the default example for `Blacksheep` framework.

-We strongly recommend to use the following example as a standard way to use `PSQLPy` with Blacksheep` framework.
+We strongly recommend to use the following example as a standard way to use `PSQLPy` with `Blacksheep` framework.

 ## Complete example